truenas/middleware/docs/userguide/index.rst

 Auto Importing an Encrypted Pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are importing an existing GELI-encrypted ZFS pool, you must decrypt the disks before importing the pool.
-In Figure 8.1a, select “Yes: Decrypt disks” to access the screen shown in Figure 8.1c.
+In Figure 8.1a, select "Yes: Decrypt disks" to access the screen shown in Figure 8.1c.

 **Figure 8.1c: Decrypting the Disks Before Importing the ZFS Pool**

 |Figure81c_png|